 They can be set so this covers a 360° area from the sprinkler head.
 They can also be adjusted so they only cover part of that area.
 Most spray sprinkler heads come with different heads that can cover 90, 120, 180, 210 & 360-degree areas.

-Typically, spray head sprinklers will be used in smaller areas.
+Most times, spray sprinklers will be used in smaller areas.
 Although they can shoot heavy volumes of water, they don’t send the water quite as far as other types of sprinkler heads.

 There are even spray specialty nozzles for short radius, narrow strips, or corners for unique zone areas.